awsdocs/aws-iot-docs/developerguide/thing-groups.md

 }
 ```

-## Update a Thing Group<a name="update-group"></a>
+## Update a Static Thing Group<a name="update-group"></a>

-You can use the UpdateThingGroup command to update the attributes of a thing group:
+You can use the UpdateThingGroup command to update the attributes of a static thing group:

 ```
 $ aws iot update-thing-group --thing-group-name "LightBulbs" --thing-group-properties "thingGroupDescription=\"this is a test group\", attributePayload=\"{\"attributes\"={\"Owner\"=\"150\",\"modelNames\"=\"456\"}}"